 Notes: Remember to choose a 12" or 16" length depending on the width you'd like your scarf to be.

-The amount of yarn you buy will depend on which length needles you're using and the yarn weight you're using.
+The length of your circular needles and the yarn weight you're using will determine how much yarn you use.
 I used about 750 yards for my scarf.
 That will vary so I can't say what you'll need.

 Cast on enough stitches to fill your circular needle.
 I used a 16 inch circular and cast on 100 stitches with worsted weight yarn.

 If you're using the 12 inch long circular you may only need about 75 stitches if you're using worsted weight yarn.
 Again it depends on which yarn you chose.

 When you reach the length you want bind off all stitches.